 There will come a time when Satan’s One World Beast Government will reign on the earth.
-It will be then when you will agree with your enemies in the byway (Matthew 5:25).
-This does not mean you bow a knee to Satan or take part in his Beast Government.
-You simply walk the plain path that your Father will lead you on.
+It will be then when you will agree with your enemies “in the way” (Matthew 5:25).
+This does not mean you accept Satan or take part in his Beast Government.
+You simply walk the plain path that your Father will guide you on.

 12 “Deliver me not over unto the will of mine enemies: for false witnesses are risen up against me, and such as breathe out cruelty.”

 13 “I had fainted, unless I had believed to see the goodness of the LORD in the land of the living.”